 We know that cost is just one factor in determining the best daycare or preschool for your child.
 And, many elements go into a provider’s cost: curriculum, student-teacher ratios, schedule, location, facilities, educational training of teachers, etc.

 We hope this guide will help you prepare for the type of investment you’ll be making.
 Depending on when you’re starting your search, just consider that tuition continues to rise.
-Between 2021 and 2022, we saw an average increase of 8% (based on websites that listed tuition for both years).
+Between 2022 and 2023, we saw an average increase of 9%.

 What’s included in this guide?

 What does daycare cost near me?
 A breakdown by neighborhood.

 How much does infant daycare cost in Houston?
 (0-18 months old)

 How much does toddler daycare cost in Houston?
 (18-36 months old)

 How much does preschool cost in Houston?(3-5 years old)